PialGhosh2233/Finetune-Light-weight-StableDiffusion-ImageTOImage/README.md

-# Image-to-Image Colorization with Stable Diffusion
+# Image-to-Image Colorization with Light weight Stable Diffusion model

 This project demonstrates a pipeline for fine-tuning a **Stable Diffusion** model bk-sdm-small to perform **image-to-image colorization**.
 It transforms grayscale images into colorized versions.
 The mentioned model is efficient and light weight.